 Columbia AC Flag Hoist for World’s Largest American Flag

-Application: Columbia AC flag hoist which is being used to raise the world’s largest American flag in Sheboygan, Wisconsin up the tallest flag pole in the USA.
-ACUITY, a Midwest property and casualty insurer, commissioned America’s Flags and Poles of Irving, Texas to construct and install the 338 foot tall flagpole.
-At 7200 total square feet with 4-1/2 feet tall stripes and 3 foot tall stars, this flag is visible from over 20 miles away.
+Application: Columbia AC flag hoist is raising the world’s largest American Flag in Sheboygan, Wisconsin, up the tallest flagpole in the USA.
+A Midwest property and casualty insurer, ACUITY commissioned America’s Flags and Poles of Irving, Texas, to construct and install the 338 foot tall flagpole.
+At 7200 total square feet with 4-1/2 feet tall stripes and 3 foot tall stars, this Flag is visible from over 20 miles away.